A case of benign neglect - Knowledge gaps about sustainability in pastoralism and rangelands

 My academic background includes a Bachelor in Environmental Health from the University of Western Sydney, Australia, and a Masters in Natural Resource Management from the Norwegian University of Life Sciences (NMBU).

-While working for GRID-Arendal, I am also a PhD research fellow at the Department of International Environment and Development Studies (Noragric) at NMBU, where I study the governance of Sámi reindeer husbandry.
-My particular interest is the power relations in the formation and implementation of policies and regulations, and knowledge- and value-conflicts between the herders and the "society at large".
+In February 2019, I defended my PhD thesis “Conflicting knowledges, competing worldviews: Norwegian governance of Sámi reindeer husbandry in West Finnmark, Norway”at the Department of International Environment and Development Studies (Noragric) at the Norwegian University of Life Sciences (NMBU).
+The thesis addresses the power relations in the formation and implementation of policies and regulations, and knowledge- and value-conflicts between the herders and the "society at large”.